veeral-patel/website/content/about/index.md

 ## Projects

+- [CISO/Founder Connect](http://connect.securityfounders.org/) - project I'm working on with [Caleb Sima](https://www.linkedin.com/in/calebsima) (CISO at Robinhood).
+Matches CISOs and founders with each other for angel investing, product feedback, advising, board seats.
+Fortunate to have some top notch security leaders in the program from great companies including JupiterOne, Redis Labs, Twilio, Google DeepMind, Informatica, and many more.

 - [Learn Security Engineering](https://github.com/veeral-patel/learn-security-engineering) (6k stars) - 20+ pages of my notes on how to build secure systems, along with 25+ papers and 15+ book recommendations.
 The most starred repository [on this topic on GitHub](https://github.com/topics/security-engineering) (as of July 2020).

 - [Awesome Risk Quantification](https://github.com/veeral-patel/awesome-risk-quantification) (350+ stars) - The most popular collection on GitHub of projects, blog posts, books, and talks about cybersecurity risk quantification